 Common questions relating to Audley leasehold conveyancing

-Looking forward to sign contracts shortly on a basement flat in Audley.
-Conveyancing solicitors inform me that they will have a report out to me next week.
-What should I be looking out for?
+Looking forward to sign contracts shortly on a studio apartment in Audley.
+Conveyancing solicitors assured me that they are sending me a report within the next couple of days.
+Are there areas in the report that I should be focusing on?

 Your report on title for your leasehold conveyancing in Audley should include some of the following:

-I've recently bought a leasehold house in Audley.
-Am I liable to pay service charges relating to a period prior to completion of my purchase?
+I've recently bought a leasehold flat in Audley.
+Am I liable to pay service charges for periods before completion of my purchase?

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-What are the frequently found deficiencies that you come across in leases for Audley properties?
+What are the frequently found deficiencies that you encounter in leases for Audley properties?

 There is nothing unique about leasehold conveyancing in Audley.
-Most leases are unique and drafting errors can sometimes mean that certain clauses are wrong.
-For example, if your lease is missing any of the following, it could be defective:
+Most leases is drafted differently and drafting errors can result in certain clauses are wrong.
+The following missing provisions could result in a defective lease:

 - A duty to insure the building